Navya Mobility is developing autonomous driving electric buses and other services that create new value in transportation.

 sensing sensor

-It senses external light and raindrops and activates the auto lights and auto wipers.
+It detects raindrops and automatically activates the wipers.

 V2X